-Smoking cigarettes while using levonorgestrel/ethinyl estradiol increases your chance of having serious heart problems.
+Smoking cigarettes while using levonorgestrel/ethinyl estradiol increases your chance of having heart problems.
 Do not smoke while using levonorgestrel/ethinyl estradiol.
 The risk of heart problems increases with age and with frequent smoking.
-Women older than 35 years of age and women who smoke 15 or more cigarettes per day are at a greater risk for heart problems.
+Women older than 35 years old and women who smoke 15 or more cigarettes per day are at a greater risk for heart problems.

 Levonorgestrel/ ethinyl estradiol is used for:

 Preventing pregnancy.
 It may be used for other conditions as determined by your doctor.

-Levonorgestrel/ethinyl estradiol is a progesterone and estrogen combination birth control pill and folate supplement kit.
-The birth control pill works by preventing ovulation, thickening the mucus in the cervix, and changing the lining of the uterus.
+Levonorgestrel/ethinyl estradiol is a combination birth control pill and folate supplement kit.
+The birth control pill works by preventing ovulation, altering the cervical mucus, and changing the lining of the uterus.
 The folate supplement works by improving nutrition status.